abhin5821/Turkish-Music-Emotion-Classification/README.md

 ### 4. Evaluation and Results
 For Evaluation of the model, I have used Accuracy & F1-Score (Macro) as the main metric.
 As per the problem statement, all the classes have equal priority as this is Music Emotion Classification unlike Heart-disease, cancer dataset etc..
 Other metrics include Precision-Macro & Recall-Macro.
 Using macro is evident that the average value is enough to justify the model's performance rather than that of individual classes'.

-Here are the results from various other classifiere:
+Here are the results from various other classifiers:

 1. Training with base and ensemble classifiers with feature selection.